jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-Application-List.md

 - Click the application name: Enter the Application Details
 - The deployment history can be viewed for specific applications
 - Specified applications can be deleted.
-Before deleting the application, please delete deployment groups within such application and only the application with null deployment groups can be deleted
+Before deleting the application, please delete deployment groups within such application